AdobeDocs/pdfservices-api-documentation/src/pages/overview/document-generation-api/templatetags.md

 **Prefix**

-We can specify a prefix value for the placeholder variable.
-Doing so will append this value before the result of the tag.
+Adding a prefix value to a placeholder variable adds a value before the result of tag from the input json data

 ![Placeholder tags with prefix image set](../images/placeholder_prefix.png)
 ## Images